rlosio/cscanner/docs/index.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/janoszen.svg?style=social)](https://twitter.com/janoszen)

-This utility is intended to check your cloud configuration for compliance with your companies rules in an automated fashion, not unlike AWS config.
+This utility is intended to check your cloud configuration for compliance with your companies rules in an automated fashion, not unlike AWS Config.

 For example, if you want to make sure that your port 22 is never open to the world, across all your cloud providers, you could do something like this: